Ted Cruz says Big Bird getting COVID-19 vaccine is ‘government propaganda’ - NewsBreak

 Cruz wasn’t the only one to speak out against Big Bird’s vaccination.
 Lavern Spicer, the Republican candidate for Florida’s 24th Congressional District, also condemned the town hall.

 “Sanjay Gupta pushing drugs (vaccine) to kids on Sesame Street is now the cringiest most shameful thing I’ve ever seen!
-Why are they lying to us??!!” she wrote on Twitter .Crime News
+Why are they lying to us??!!” she wrote on Twitter .Regeneron ‘antibody cocktail’ helps prevent COVID-19 long-term, trial results show

 However, Florida political strategist Ana Navarro-Cárdenas issued a statement of her own, saying the Republican politicians complaining about Big Bird are acting like 5-year-old’s.